VP Components VP-Vice Review

 The inner axle seal is a step-down seal that nests snugly to keep grease in and dirt out.
 It was a better design than the more typical O-ring type seal used on some other pedals.
 Rebuild and pin kits are available.

-The Vice are a pretty average weight at 415 grams per pair.
+The Vice are slightly above average weight at 415 grams per pair.
 If weight is a top priority, you can pimp these pedals with a titanium axle upgrade and shave 70 grams per pair.
 With that upgrade (not tested or verified for actual weight), the pedals would drop to 345 grams per pair.

 At retail, these pedals hit that super appealing price point of being "less than a hundred bucks" which for anything involving mountain bikes, feels like a bargain these days.
 For the price, you get an ultra-versatile pedal that is great for pretty much all types of bike riding.
 VP describes this pedal as great for "dirt jumping to all-mountain trails and even commuting or the occasional pub crawl."
 We'd add BMX, freeriding, and enduro to that list.
 Whatever your favorite discipline, the Vice will suffice.